Medalink/laravel-blade/readme.md

 ## Laravel Blade Highlighter

-This package adds syntax definitions for the [Laravel 4 & 5](http://www.laravel.com) Blade engine.
+This package adds syntax definitions for the [Laravel](http://www.laravel.com) Blade engine.

-*Works with Sublime Text 3, for older versions use an older release.*
+*Works with various Sublime Text verions, for older or specific versions use an older or a specific release.*

 ### How to install w/[Sublime Package Control](http://wbond.net/sublime_packages/package_control)